irfanhakim-as/homelab-wiki/topics/proxmox.md

 This details how to passthrough and share a video device (i.e. GPU or iGPU) from a Proxmox node to one or more LXC Container(s):

-1. On the Proxmox node host, identify the video device (i.e. GPU or iGPU) that you wish to passthrough and share to the LXC Container(s):
+1. On the Proxmox node host, identify the video device that you wish to passthrough and share to the LXC Container(s):

    - Run the following command to list all available video device(s) on the Proxmox node host: